bandicoot-imaging-sciences/bivot/README.md

       // the "save" operation of the editor.
       // (Currently only supported for internal use) onSaveScreenshot,

+      // If supplied, a list of absolute paths to OBJ mesh files over which the
+      // textures can be rendered.
+      // (Currently only supported for internal use) meshChoices,
     }

 ## Embedding - JavaScript